jkbarathkumar/azure_notes/Terraform.md

 - State File (terraform.tfstate)
  - The state file is crucial for tracking the current state of your infrastructure.
 Terraform maintains a record of all the resources it manages in this file.
 It is automatically generated and updated as Terraform applies changes to the infrastructure.

+`Issues in tfstate file`
+- If two people are working on the same project and making changes at the same time, a conflict may occur.

+`Resolve`
+- To resolve this conflict, we can enable state locking so that only one operation can modify the tfstate file at a time.

 ### Terraform basic commands
 - **`terraform init`**    - Initializes the Terraform working directory.
   ![image](https://github.com/user-attachments/assets/f49caf21-7453-4701-a8bc-d214072ceda2)